 Chris serves on the firm's Management Committee and is the former head of its Business Practice Group.

-- Recognized in Chambers USA for Corporate/M&A law
+- Recognized by Chambers USA for Corporate/M&A law

 - Included since 2007 in The Best Lawyers in America® for Mergers & Acquisitions Law, and was named "Lawyer of the Year" in Maine for Mergers & Acquisitions Law in 2015